Hornakkan/Hornakkan/README.md

 ### Hi there 👋

 I'm Sebastien from France, currently living in its North-Eastern part, in a beautiful region called Alsace.
-I got my first degree in development in year 2000 and recently started studying web development.
+I got my first degree in development in year 2000 and recently started studying web development since 2021.

-I'm aiming at becoming a full time web developer by the end of this year.

 <br />